 Breakups are a difficult time for everyone.
 It's completely natural to experience feelings of grief, sadness, depression, and even hopelessness after your boyfriend has broken up with you.
-It might seem like the world is ending like you have no reason to go on, and like you have no idea how to start over.
+It might seem like the world is ending and you have no reason to go on.
+You may have no idea how to start over.
 Breakups are very similar to death in the sense that you are grieving the loss of a person.
 Sure, they haven't passed, but they have moved on from your life, which is a very similar type of loss.

 Begin your healing process by allowing yourself the time you need to grieve the loss of your boyfriend.
 While some people may find this to be an exaggeration, getting through a breakup, as we mentioned previously, is similar to getting over the loss of a loved one.
 There is a lot of pain, heartbreak, tears, and feelings that what you've lost can never be replaced.

 The pain you feel after a breakup is nothing to be ashamed of, and it doesn't make you weak.
 It simply makes you a human being with emotions.
-Understand that these feelings are okay, and allowing yourself to experience them will help you move on.
-Repressing your feelings of loss and sorrow will only create more baggage for you to carry into your future relationships, which is extremely unhealthy.
+Understand that these feelings are okay; allowing yourself to experience them will help you to move on.
+Repressing your feelings of loss and sorrow will only create more baggage for you to carry into your future relationships, which can be extremely unhealthy.

 As you grieve, be sure to allow the people in your life that love and care about you in.
-Your friends and family are going to be an effective support system that offers shoulders to cry on and advice when you feel lost.
+Your friends and family are going to be a vital support system for you, one that offers shoulders to cry on and advice when you feel lost.
 A good support system can be the difference between moving on and falling into depression, or worse.